Page last updated: 30 July 2018

 3. How will you use the information you collect about me?

 We will use the personal information you supply to respond to your enquiries, to manage the work we do for you, and to tell you about other products or services that may be of interest to you.
+Our legal basis for processing this data is contractual, where you are a client, or legitimate interests where you make an enquiry.

 If you have opted in to receive marketing information from us and are not a customer, we will send you regular marketing emails.
 We will not share your information for marketing purposes with third parties.
+Our legal basis for processing data for marketing purposes is your explicit consent.

 4. Will you share my personal information with anyone else?